Tyrrrz/GitHubActionsTestLogger/Readme.md

 > 🟢 **Project status**: active<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/project-status.md)</sup>

-Custom logger for `dotnet test` that reports test results in a structured format that GitHub Actions understands.
+Custom logger for `dotnet test` that integrates with GitHub Actions.
 When using this logger, failed tests are listed in job annotations and highlighted in code diffs.
-Additionally, this also generates a job summary that contains detailed information about the executed test run.
+Additionally, this logger also generates a job summary that contains detailed information about the executed test run.

 ## Terms of use